shawngerrard/pulumi-litrepublic-www/README.md

 ED NOTE:
 > Do we need this step??
 Install Kubectl via Pulumi modules????
 ## Install Kubectl on Server
+> **Note:** For those using the latest version of **_Ubuntu 21.10_**, vxlan modules were removed from this distribution into a seperate package *(linux-modules-extra-raspi)*.
+You will need this to ensure flannel can set up your internal cluster mesh network correctly.
+To install this package, use the command: ```sudo apt-get install linux-modules-extra-raspi```

 ### Instructions for installing Kubectl